sandialabs/wiretap/README.md

 ./wiretap expose --dynamic --remote 8080
 ```

-All servers will spin up a SOCKS5 server on port 8080 and proxy traffic to your local machine and can be used like this:
+All servers will spin up a SOCKS5 server on port 8080 and proxy traffic to your local machine.
+It and can be used like this:

 ```
-curl -x socks5://<server-ip>:8080 http://<any-ip>:1337
+curl -x socks5://<server-ip>:8080 http://<any-ip>:80
 ```

-The destination IP will be rewritten by the server so you can put any address.
+The destination IP will be rewritten by the Server so you can put any address.

 ### List